julzdoug/LanguageSite/ReadMe.md

 39.comment the Javascript nice...

-40.Clean up the bootstrap code..
+40.Clean up the bootstrap code..change some div made it responsive but problem with picture!!